Ry-Rousseau/ry-rousseau.github.io/_posts/2026-02-09-longformer-framing-classifier.md

 Building reliable models for specific NLP tasks, especially in hard-to-verify rhetorical analysis tasks, is becoming increasingly possible with the abundance of data labelled by generative models.
 This data enables the learning of approximate identification patterns, but is so far seen to be insufficient for production-level modelling, as many biases and relics of unstructured training data skew generative model biases in unmeasurable ways.
 Gold fine-tuning on curated human-annotated data remains essential to deploy frame classifiers at scale, and the process of balancing data availability with quality is an ongoing area of research.

+To improve this model, I strongly encourage the open access of all articles in Media Frames Corpus (which LexisNexis has made very difficult to access), and the development of further human annotator studies covering diverse topic areas under the same coding scheme.

+Thanks for reading!

 ---

 ## Appendix